pegasus17717/pegasus17717/README.md

 I specialize in using the power of code to empower students and drive business growth.
 Whether in the classroom or the boardroom, I love turning complex ideas into practical solutions that make a real impact.

-I’m currently working on Python, Java, and MySQL projects with Financial Analysis and Consulting Projects.
+I’m currently working on Python, Java, and MySQL projects with Financial Analysis, Consulting Projects, and Education Application.

 💬 Ask Me About
 -Building a strong programming foundation (especially for non-CS students)